Dvirus89/nginx-experience-azure/README.md

 #### [The Nginx Controller](guide/6controller.md)
 1. Publish the application APIs with NGINX Micro Gateway Deploy and publish your API endpoints with NGINX Micro Gateway within your Kubernetes environment
-2. Enhance APIs with JWT or Access Key token authentication Offload API authentication processes to your API gateway and concentrate
+2. Enhance APIs Access Key token authentication Offload API authentication processes to your API gateway and concentrate
-3. Apply API rate limit and spike arrest
-Protect your APIs from abuse and enforce monetization controls
-4. Monitor your application performance
-Discover your application performance, understand and react when application SLAs are impacted

 #### [Security](guide/7security.md)
 Secure you application with Nginx App Protect Web Application Firewall.